astral-sh/uv/docs/installation.md

 pip install uv
 ```

 There are prebuilt distributions (wheels) for many platforms; if not available for a given platform, uv will be built from source which requires a Rust toolchain to be installed.
-See the [contributing setup guide](https://github.com/astral-sh/uv/blob/main/CONTRIBUTING.md#setup) for details on requirements for building from source.
+See the [contributing setup guide](https://github.com/astral-sh/uv/blob/main/CONTRIBUTING.md#setup) for details on building uv from source.

 ## Homebrew